 Kaunas remained a true Lithuanian city throughout its history of occupation by Germans and Russians.
 Nowadays it is a dynamic student city and there are always plenty of things to do in Kaunas.

 Kaunas is a great city to visit in Lithuania and a great place to learn more about Lithuanian culture.
 Although Vilnius is the capital, Kaunas is Lithuania’s cultural center.
 In fact it is one of the European capitals of culture in 2022.

 It is not necessarily the sights, but the fact that there are always things to do in Kaunas that attracts people to the city.
 Every year there is a full program of events like concerts, theater performances, exhibitions or festivals.
-It is a young and dynamic city with an active street art scene and
+It is a young and dynamic city with an active street art culture and lots of trendy cafes.

 Personally I didn’t find Kaunas to be the most beautiful city in the Baltics.
 There are far more charming cities in Lithuania.
 Yet, I felt that my two days in Kaunas were not enough.
 It is easy to see the castle and the old town in one day, but the museums and the architecture in the suburbs will easily keep you busy for another day or two.

 Kaunas is also a great destination for food lovers with a delicious restaurant scene.
 In Kaunas you can try different Lithuanian dishes like the cepelinai potato dumplings or cold beetroot soup.